Title: Wizard’s Retribution

 “All to the good,” Dumbledore said.
 “The children are so isolated here that many of them forget there is a very dangerous world waiting on them to grow up.
 I deeply regret that you were not here from the start but I do not blame your father for his stance on the matter.
 I know, even now, you wouldn’t be here if he had a single thing to say about it.”

 “Protecting me has been his primary concern for many years,” Harry admitted.
 “I chaffed under his militant protection when I was younger and now, honestly, I maneuver around him to do what I want.
 It keeps things peaceful between us.
-He would’ve never wanted me to accept the role of Patron of the Goblin Horde and if we’d had a single choice in it when I was younger—he would’ve certainly chosen a different path.”
+He would’ve never wanted me to accept the role of patron of the dverger horde and if we’d had a single choice in it when I was younger—he would’ve certainly chosen a different path.”

 “The path I’d placed you on…” Dumbledore frowned.
 “It didn’t serve you, Harry, and for that I’m a deeply regretful.
 I was blind to the true nature of your magic and your fate—so blind it nearly caused you to be killed by that horrible man.
 There isn’t a day that goes by that I don’t remember what I saw that day—when the wards failed on Privet Drive.
 I had the closets in my house and my quarters replaced with standing wardrobes because every single time I opened a cupboard… I saw you lying on the floor, dying.
 I was so mentally and magically compromised in those years afterward that could barely hold a wand.
 The summer you turned six—I spied on you a bit.”